lbissot/Master-Thesis/Dataset_creation/README.md

 The primary objective of this folder is to facilitate the construction of a comprehensive dataset, intended for training a deep learning model.
 All the components found in this repository collectively contribute to this crucial step in the machine learning pipeline.

-## Sub-Folder(s)
+## Getting Started

-### `Download Scripts`

-Contained within this sub-directory are shell scripts responsible for retrieving data from the SPHERE client.
-Executing these scripts automates the process of fetching the necessary data for subsequent processing.

-### `SPHERE_DC_DATA`
+1. **Download SPHERE Data:**
+   - Execute the scripts in the `Download Scripts` folder to retrieve data from the SPHERE client.

+2. **Create Data Folders:**
+   - After downloading the data, create the following folder structure:

+     ```plaintext
+     SPHERE_DC_DATA
+     ├── contrast_curves
+     └── timestamps
+     ```

-Contains the subfolders `contrast_curves` and `timestamps` which are the folders where the (raw) data from the SPHERE client is downloaded.
+     These folders are where the (raw) data from the SPHERE client should be placed.

 ## Files